 In 2020, THIIS magazine reported that more than 70% of UK employees were bullied at work or witnessed it in the last three years.
 The study involved employees of 131 companies.

 Of that number, 35% said they were victims of bullying in the workplace, which often took the form of too much work.
 Another 20% had witnessed workplace bullying or were victims of unfair treatment at work.

-Spreading malicious rumours was named 16% as a common form of bullying in the workplace, while another 16% identified this as being ignored and excluding one’s contribution at work.
+Spreading malicious rumours was named by 16% as a common form of bullying in the workplace, while another 16% identified this as being ignored and excluding one’s contribution at work.

 Bullying and harassment are similar because both hurt or harm another person emotionally or physically.
-The main distinction is that bullying victims often struggle to defend themselves, and the bully has more power in terms of social status, physical appearance and is more intimidating.
+The main distinction is that bullying victims often struggle to defend themselves, and the bully has more power in terms of social status, and physical appearance and is more intimidating.